AnyBlok/anyblok-book/en/02_project/03_structure.md

 └── VERSION                      # Python package version file
 ```

-An AnyBlok project follow rules of [python package projects]
+An AnyBlok project follow the rules of [python package projects]
 [doc_python_package], there is few additional requirements:

 * You must add ``room`` blok in the ``bloks`` list